sponre01/project-one/README.md

 Data Science Bootcamp - first project

 # Thesis
 - Starting one's own brewery is as easy as an API connection!
 Jk.
-Once we started exploring the data we had to change our thesis.
+Once we started exploring the data we had to change our thesis:
-# Activity within the brewing industry will organize into routine consumer behaviors and preferences that will provide market research insights for a Brew Crew aka Brewery entrepreneurs.
+### Activity within the brewing industry will organize into routine consumer behaviors and preferences that will provide market research insights for a Brew Crew aka Brewery entrepreneurs.

 # Questions
 1. Do Budweiser and Miller dominate the database?